rebello95/ActivityHub-Platform-Docs/README.md

 	- Brief summaries of each table in our database

 ***
-### Universal error handling
+## Response error handling
 ##### Overview
 When ActivityHub returns an error, the format will always include the following information:
 - `StatusCode` - number indicating the type of error (possible values listed below)
-- `InternalError` - boolean, `true` if this was an error within ActivityHub Cloud.
+- `InternalError` - boolean, `true` if this was an error within ActivityHub.
 An example an a non-internal error would be Google returning a failure message that ActivityHub can't auto-resolve
 - `ErrorDesc` - string providing basic information on the problem
 - `ErrorDetails` - string providing more technical information or debug details on the error.
 This value may be `null`

 ##### Error codes
-- `400` - Malformed request to ActivityHub Cloud
+- `400` - Malformed request to ActivityHub
+- `401` - Invalid ActivityHub access token
-- `403` - Unauthorized to access this endpoint within ActivityHub Cloud
+- `403` - Unauthorized to access this endpoint within ActivityHub
 - `404` - Resource not found (this can include failing to find data due to insufficient permissions)
 - `500` - General internal error
 - `502` - General external error (i.e., an error response from Google)

-##### Example response
+##### Example error response
 ```
 {
   "StatusCode": 500,